mathewgomas-alfred/mathewgomas.io/reference_manual/tools/transform.rst

 .. versionadded:: 4.4.2

-The mesh transform is similar to the warp and the cage transform, except that its interface uses patches comprised of bezier curve segments.
+The mesh transform is similar to the warp and the cage transform, except that its interface uses patches comprised of Bezier curve segments.
 This transform mode is particularly useful for placing images and textures on curved surfaces:

 .. figure:: /images/tools/Krita_transforms_mesh.png

    Curving a logo to an apple with the mesh transform, with the control points shown.

 This is a very keyboard shortcut heavy transform mode.
 When you start the transform you will see the overlay, which consists of several nodes that can be dragged around.
 You can drag on the segments between the nodes to curve them precisely, or drag on patches themselves to freely transform them. :kbd:`Ctrl` + :kbd:`Alt` + |mouseleft| + drag on nodes and segments will allow you to subdivide the mesh.
-For more precision, enable the control points in the tool options, so each bezier segment can be finetuned to your content.
+For more precision, enable the control points in the tool options, so each Bezier segment can be fine-tuned to your content.

 To assist in maintaining the curvature of a mesh, this tool has a concept of 'locked' transform.
 This mode is signalled by the lock icon in the cursor, and on by default.
 When this is enabled, adjusting one segment will also adjust its neighbouring segment in another patch.
 You can press :kbd:`Shift` while dragging a segment or control point to turn this feature off, allowing for sharp angles in the mesh.
 After a sharp angle has been created, the locked mode will try to keep this as well.